polkadot-developers/knowledgebase/current/advanced/block-import.md

 In the simplest cases, blocks are imported directly into the client.
-But most consensus engines will need to perform additional verification on incoming blocks, update their own local auxiliary databases, or both.
-To allow consensus engines this opportunity, it is common to wrap the client in another struct that also implements `BlockImport`.
+But most consensus engines will need to perform additional verification on incoming blocks, update their own local auxiliary databases, or perform both.
+To allow consensus engines to execute this, it is common to wrap the client in another struct that also implements `BlockImport`.
 This nesting leads to the term "block import pipeline".